dotnet-websharper/core/docs/SourceMapping.md

 In the Sources tab of Developer Tools, open a generated `.js` file in the `Scripts/WebSharper` folder to make Chrome load its source mappings.
-A folder named `FSharpSources` will appear with the original `.fs` files used for WebSharper translation.
+A folder named `Source` will appear with the original `.fs` files used for WebSharper translation.
 You can use this to set breakpoints in original code.